Negotiating your salary is an important part of starting with an organization. Failing to do might result in us being paid less than we’re worth.

 Once a company names its figure, pretend to think about it.
 Repeat the figure out loud and go silent and wait for your employer to speak up first, but don’t let the silence stretch too long and make things awkward.
 Often, your contemplation puts pressure on the employer and it’s likely that she will offer a higher pay herself.

-6. Cover the difference with Added Benefits
+6. Cover the Difference With Added Benefits

 If you failed to negotiate or the employer wasn’t in a compromising position, then accept the offer.
 But do it only if it matches your worth and the market value.
 Move on to talk about other benefits, like paid leaves, a company offered car or transport compensation to match the difference you had in your head.
 It’s likely that your employer will listen to you.

 Do not hesitate to drop the process if you are being paid far less than you’re worth.
-Try to negotiate professionally by adding your knowledge on the subject and your experiences.
+Try to negotiate effectively by adding your knowledge on the subject and your experiences.
 State how you can benefit your company and calculate your requirements and divide them according to the hours you’ll have to undertake.